Adaptive estimation of the copula correlation matrix for semiparametric elliptical copulas: Introduction

-In Section~\ref{sec:operator_norm}, we focus on the plug-in estimator $\wh\Sigma$, and present a sharp bound for the operator norm of $\wh\Sigma-\Sigma$, which we denote by $\|\wh\Sigma-\Sigma\|_2$.
-This bound on $\|\wh\Sigma-\Sigma\|_2$ is established in two steps: first, we establish a bound on $\|\wh T-T\|_2$; next, we link the bound on $\|\wh T-T\|_2$ to a bound on $\|\wh\Sigma-\Sigma\|_2$.
-We also generalize the second step by providing a link between $\|\wh T'-T\|_2$ and $\|\wh \Sigma'-\Sigma\|_2$ for any generic estimator $\wh T'$ of $T$ and the resulting generic plug-in estimator $\wh\Sigma'$ of $\Sigma$.
-Unlike the proof for the bound on the element-wise $\ell_{\infty}$ norm of $\wh\Sigma-\Sigma$ mentioned earlier, which essentially involves only scalar operations, both of these steps are distinctly matrix operations.
-To the best of our knowledge, our bound on $\|\wh\Sigma-\Sigma\|_2$ is new\footnote{During a recent visit to Princeton, we became aware of a similar result by Fang Han and Han Liu \cite{HCL13}.
-We differ in proof techniques, in particular for the proof of Lemma~\ref{lemma:first_order}.}, even for distributions with Gaussian copulas\footnote{As noted in \cite{HCL13}, we can transform any distribution from the semiparametric elliptical copula model to an elliptical distribution with the same copula correlation matrix $\Sigma$ and the same characteristic generator through strictly increasing transformations of the individual vector components, and from the resulting elliptical distribution further to a Gaussian distribution with the same copula correlation matrix $\Sigma$ by adjusting the characteristic generator.
-This entire transformation leaves the copula correlation matrix and Kendall's tau (either the population version or the empirical version) untouched.
-Therefore, in fact, properties of $\wh T$ and hence the plug-in estimator $\wh \Sigma$ should depend only on the copula correlation matrix, and not on the characteristic generator.}.
-Here we list some of the potential applications of this bound.
-First, it has often been observed that the plug-in estimator $\wh\Sigma$ is not always positive semidefinite \cite{Demarta05, Kluppelberg09}.
-This not only is a discomforting problem by itself but also limits the potential application of the plug-in estimator; for instance, certain Graphical Lasso algorithms \cite{Friedman08} may fail on input that is not positive semidefinite.
-Typically, this non-positive semidefinite problem is heuristically corrected by projecting $\wh\Sigma$ onto the space of positive semidefinite matrices.
-In contrast, our bound for $\|\wh\Sigma-\Sigma\|_2$ will precisely quantify the extent to which the non-positive semidefinite problem may happen; for instance, if the smallest eigenvalue of $\Sigma$ exceeds the bound on $\|\wh\Sigma-\Sigma\|_2$, then $\wh\Sigma$ will always be positive definite.
+In Section~\ref{sec:operator_norm}, we focus on the plug-in estimator $\wh\Sigma$, and present a sharp (upper) bound on the operator norm of $\wh\Sigma-\Sigma$, which we denote by $\|\wh\Sigma-\Sigma\|_2$.
+To the best of our knowledge, our bound on $\|\wh\Sigma-\Sigma\|_2$ is new, even for distributions with Gaussian copulas.
+Here, we list some of the potential applications of this bound.
+First, it has often been observed that the plug-in estimator $\wh\Sigma$ is not always positive semidefinite \cite{Demarta05,Kluppelberg09}.
+This not only is a discomforting problem by itself but also limits the potential application of the plug-in estimator; for example, certain Graphical Lasso algorithms \cite{Friedman08} may fail on input that is not positive semidefinite.
+We refer the readers to \cite{Xue12a} for a more detailed discussion and another example involving the Markowitz portfolio optimization problem.
+Our bound on $\|\wh\Sigma-\Sigma\|_2$ will precisely quantify the extent to which the nonpositive semidefinite problem may happen; for instance, if the smallest eigenvalue of $\Sigma$ exceeds the bound on $\|\wh\Sigma-\Sigma\|_2$, then $\wh\Sigma$ will be positive definite.